-(d) Contract Price for Baseload.
+(c) Contract Price for Baseload.
 The items to be included in the Contract Price between Buyer and Seller for the Entitlement must include:

 (i) Capacity Payment.
 The Capacity Payment from Buyer to Seller is the Capacity Price in $ per MW specified in the Letter Confirmation (Exhibit CA) for the Entitlement times 25 MW.
+The Capacity Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

 (ii) Energy Payment.
+The Fuel Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.
 The Energy Payment from Buyer to Seller is the Fuel Price in $ per MWh specified in the Letter Confirmation (Exhibit CA) for the Entitlement times the greater of:

 (A) the sum of the amount of MWh scheduled from the Entitlement for Energy for each hour of the month, or